jlestrohan/AlineV/Commands and Data format Roster.md

   * commands the rover to start moving toward the azimuth given in degrees (magnetic) for x millis at the speed of (1-100, 0 returning a bad command error)
 * **motion** *stop*
   * will immediately stop the rover commanding the motors to idle

+    All motion commands will still be driven by the obstacle detection sensors and the rover will never endanger itself, thus stopping itself even if it has been commanded to move.

 * **lcd** *clear*
   * clears the LCD display
 * **lcd** *cursor X Y*